-Research and development costs for each of the three and six month periods ended June 30, 2022 were less than such costs for the same periods last year.
+Research and development costs for each of the three and nine month periods ended September 30, 2022 increased from the same periods last year due to our new product development activity.
 As we strive to accelerate the pace of new product development in future quarters, we expect to continue to see an increase in engineering costs devoted to new product development as compared to the previous year periods.